 In fact, debt-driven market bubbles plus flat-lining productivity like this…

 Is not a “recovery.”
 It’s just a spoiled kid binging on Dad’s credit card.
 When the bill comes due and there’s no money to pay it, that day on the beach breeze turns into a cyclone…

 And now the clouds are gathering.
 A perfect storm, one that will become a historically unprecedented economic nightmare for millions of investors, is converging off the horizon.

 Fortunately, for informed investors who prefer facts over spin, reality over fantasy, and blunt speech over fairytales, not only will you avoid this disaster by making a few simple changes, you’ll also make an equally simple fortune while others are clinging to floating logs and broken portfolios.

-Folks, time is running out.
+Time is running out.
 The facts you face and the decisions you make right now will determine whether you drown or triumph.
-It’s just that sad, that serious – yet that real.
+It’s just that sad, that serious – yet that real…

 How Do I Know This?

 Simple.
 I’ve seen this movie before – twice.
 Once as a 20-something dot-com millionaire in the tech bubble of 2000, and again as a family office CIO in the sub-prime crash of 2008.

 And what did I learn?
 Well, I’m about to share that with you now.